Our free membership, business.com+, takes the pain out of choosing new business services.

 EMR System Features

 CareCloud’s EMR system includes an intuitive charting function with easily accessible tools that expedite the process of charting during a patient encounter.
-This EHR Charts system has one of the best workflows we found, and it integrates seamlessly with CareCloud Central for a single clinical, administrative and financial solution that improves interdepartmental operations at large practices.
+This EHR Charts system has one of the best workflows we found and integrates seamlessly with CareCloud Central for a single clinical, administrative and financial solution that improves interdepartmental operations at large practices.

 Here’s a look at the key features of CareCloud’s EMR system.